iNavFlight/inav-configurator/README.md

 | **Format** | 2048-byte blocks, 32×28 int16 height grids, CRC-16/XMODEM checksums |

 - **Grid Overlay** — orange 1°×1° grid on the map with `.DAT` filename labels
-- **HGT Cache** — downloaded SRTM tiles are cached in IndexedDB; repeat generations reuse cached data
+- **Elevation Cache** — downloaded elevation grids are cached in IndexedDB; repeat generations reuse cached data.
+Copernicus and SRTM grids are stored under separate keys, so switching source never mixes the two
 - **Live Altitude** — after generation, hover the mouse to see SRTM elevation (from cache, no server requests)
 - **FREESPAC.E Handling** — auto-deleted from the SD card during sync; INAV recreates it on next boot
 - **Skip Existing** — files already on the SD card are skipped unless Force Overwrite is checked